 Step 4: Loading Data to Snowflake

 In order to load the staged data to Snowflake, we use the COPY INTO DML statement through Snowflake’s SQL command-line interface – SnowSQL.
-Note that using the FROM clause in the COPY INTO statement is optional as Snowflake will check for files in the stage automatically.
+Note that using the FROM clause in the COPY INTO statement is optional, as Snowflake will automatically check for files in the stage.
+You can connect MariaDB to Snowflake to provide smooth data integration, enabling effective data analysis and transfer between the two databases.

 Loading Data from Internal Stages: